reyesdev/budg-app/README.md

-# Budgapp
+# BudgApp

-A react app.
+A rapid budget calculator.